fastlane/ci/docs/ArtifactsAndBuilds.md

 - The `ci-config` repo includes a JSON file for each build, representing the basic metadata.
 It should be limited to short amounts of strings (not the full build output).
 - Each JSON file then links to additional artifacts.
 The artifacts are therefore stored separately, and will be downloaded on demand, making the storing and parsing of the JSON files fast and efficient.

-By using this appraoch, all really important build metadata will always persist and won't get lost in case of a system failure.
+By using this approach, all really important build metadata will always persist and won't get lost in case of a system failure.
 All artifacts are then either stored on the local machine where `fastlane.ci` runs (making it the responsibility of the developer to do backups), or uploaded a cloud hosting service like Google Cloud Storage.

 The artifact system is built in a way to allow any developer to integrate `fastlane.ci` into whatever the team is already using.
 By default, `fastlane.ci` will provide a basic set of integration with a unified interface, allowing the community to extend it to support more and more storage options.